Phreework/codeapp/documentation/working-with-nodejs.md

 ```

 You can now call the cli commands included in the package from anywhere.
 For example, `tsc` comes with `typescript` module.
 It transpiles TypeScript code into Javascript.

+---

+## Limitations

+Due to iOS restrictions, limitations apply when running Node.js or npm in Code App.
+Most noticibly:

+- Depending on your device model, memory available to your Node.js runtime could quite limited.
+For example, it's around 180MB on iPad 8th generation.
+This means large modules or npm installation with large amount of dependencies might fail.
+- Modules with native code will not run.
+You will likely be prompted with EPERM errors.
+- Code that spawn process will not run.
+For example, `child_process` will never work.
+- Node.js will not run in the background (when the app is dismissed).